-The District participates in the following multiple employer, cost-sharing defined benefit pension plans administered by the Public Employees Retirement Association (PERA) and Teachers Retirement Fund (TRA).
-PERA's and TRA's defined benefit pension plans are established and administered in accordance with Minnesota Statutes.
-PERA's and TRA's defined benefit pension plans are tax-qualified plans under Section 401(a) of the IRC.
+The School participates in the following cost-sharing multiple-employer defined benefit pension plans administered by the Public Employees Retirement Association (PERA) and Teachers Retirement Fund (TRA).
+PERA's and TRA's defined benefit pension plans are established and administered in accordance with Minnesota Statutes, Chapters 353 and 356.
+PERA's and TRA's defined benefit pension plans are tax-qualified plans under Section 401(a) of the Internal Revenue Code.